stat-lab/TRsv/README.md

 ${output_prefix}.discov.filt.vcf (final output vcf file for non-HiFi data after machine learning-based filtering)
 ${output_prefix}.discov.INS.fa (fasta file of insertion sequences of TR-INSs inside TR regions and INSs outside TR regions)

-In the output vcf file, the TR-CNV line has the 'TR:CNV' string in the fifth field and 'SVLEN', 'CN', 'TRID', 'TREND', 'TRULEN', and other tags in the eighth field.
-The SVLEN and CN tags represent the expanded/contracted length and copy number of the corresponding TR unit, respectively.
+In the output vcf file, the TR-CNV line has the 'TR:CNV' string in the fifth field and 'SVTYPE', 'SVLEN', 'CN', 'TRID', 'TREND', 'TRULEN', and other tags in the eighth field.
+The SVTYPE tag in the TR-CNV line indicates INS (expansion) or DEL (contraction) of the corresponding TR unit.
+The SVLEN and CN tags represent the INS/DEL length and copy number of the corresponding TR unit, respectively.
+If there are two non-reference TR-CNV alleles, these alleles are represented with comma-separated values or strings for each SVTYPE, SVLEN, and CN tag.
 The TRID, TREND, TRULEN tags represent the TR ID, end position, and repeat unit size of the corresponding TR, respectively.
 A TR-INS with an unrelated INS sequence or low TR unit content (< 50% by default) is assigned as a normal INS with the TRID tag accompanied with a ME or TRUNIT tag in the eighth field.
 Conversely, when the sequence of a normal INS contains a high content of copies of some tandem repeat unit, the INS line has the TRUNIT tag indicating the TR unit sequence, but no TRID tag.

 ### Merge vcf files from multiple samples (optional)